cwalk/Hue-Button/README.md

 What I did was setup a cron job to run my `launcher.sh` script everytime my Pi reboots.
 This makes it easy because all I have to do is add power to the Pi, and the button starts working after the Pi boots.
 Now I made `launcher.sh` run on reboot, but all this shell script does is naviagte to my project directory, and run `python button.py`.
 Please feel free to just set up a cron job to run `python button.py` instead, thats what I would do now (but I was learning while doing this, so lessons learned).

-For more help, check out: https://www.raspberrypi.org/documentation/linux/usage/cron.md
+For more help, check out: https://www.raspberrypi.org/documentation/linux/usage/cron.md and http://www.instructables.com/id/Raspberry-Pi-Launch-Python-script-on-startup/

 ## How the Code works